Sukuk/Bond Market Watch

 Sukuk can provide returns in a manner similar to returns, whilst remaining in compliance with Sharia law.
 The International market for Sukuk has grown considerably in recent years and they are now a widely available and popularly traded financial instrument.

-Sukuk are traded Over the Counter (OTC), which means this occurs outside the formal exchange environment and without overview by the regulator.
+Sukuk and Bonds can be traded like any other security through Brokers during trading hours.
+They can also trade Over the Counter (OTC), which means this occurs outside the formal exchange environment and without overview by the regulator.

 WHAT IS A SUKUK?